tomy0000000/blog/content/posts/pycon-us-2024/index.en.md

 This means if this proposal is accepted, instead of 3.14 and 3.15, we will have 3.25 and 3.26.

-Python has traditionally been considered versioning with [SemVar](https://semver.org/), but SemVar wasn't even a thing when Python was created.
-It was a time when Python did not have stable release cycles, so versioning just sort of conforms to the idea of SemVar.
+Python has traditionally been considered versioning with [SemVer](https://semver.org/), but SemVer wasn't even a thing when Python was created.
+It was a time when Python did not have stable release cycles, so versioning just sort of conforms to the idea of SemVer.

-However, as Python now has a one-year release cycle, switching to CalVar can have some added benefits.
+However, as Python now has a one-year release cycle, switching to CalVer can have some added benefits.
 If interested, check out [Hugo's talk](https://hugovk.github.io/python-calver/).

 ## 🌅 New packages on the horizon